 Adaptive Biotechnologies to Report Fourth Quarter and Full Year 2022 Financial Results on February 14, 2023

-/EIN News/ -- SEATTLE, Jan.
-23, 2023 (GLOBE NEWSWIRE) -- Adaptive Biotechnologies Corporation (“Adaptive Biotechnologies”) (Nasdaq: ADPT), a commercial stage biotechnology company that aims to translate the genetics of the adaptive immune system into clinical products to diagnose and treat disease, today announced it will report financial results for the fourth quarter and full year 2022 after market close on Tuesday, February 14, 2023.
+SEATTLE, Jan.
+23, 2023 (GLOBE NEWSWIRE) -- Adaptive Biotechnologies Corporation ("Adaptive Biotechnologies") ADPT, a commercial stage biotechnology company that aims to translate the genetics of the adaptive immune system into clinical products to diagnose and treat disease, today announced it will report financial results for the fourth quarter and full year 2022 after market close on Tuesday, February 14, 2023.
 Company management will webcast a corresponding conference call beginning at 1:30 p.m.
 Pacific Time / 4:30 p.m.
 Eastern Time.

 Live audio of the webcast will be available on the "Investors" section of the company website at: www.adaptivebiotech.com.
 The webcast will be archived and available for replay within 24 hours after the event.